Asia-Pacific Technical Working Group on Anticipatory Action

 Minimum training package on anticipatory action

-Based on the needs identified in the Asia-Pacific Dialogue Platform on Anticipatory Action (in Bangkok, November 2022), a sub-group on training was established under the regional TWGAA.
-The sub-group supported the development of a minimum training package on AA that can be used collectively (or by any single agency), at the country level, with a common and harmonized messaging.
+Based on the needs identified in the Asia-Pacific Dialogue Platform on Anticipatory Action (in Bangkok, November 2022), the Regional TWG-AA supported the development of a minimum training package on AA that can be used collectively (or by any single agency), at the country level, with a common and harmonized messaging.
 This training package aims to capacitate national and local actors to intervene in anticipation of extreme events and support the institutionalization of the approach.
-It was presented at the regional ToT in Bangkok, in April 2024, bringing together representatives from 12 countries that are actively engaged in applying the approach as part of their DRM efforts.
-Any interested country/ agency can now adapt the minimum training package based on their respective context and level of advancement in AA.
+It was first introduced at the regional ToT in Bangkok, in April 2024, with representatives from 12 countries that are actively engaged in applying the approach as part of their DRM efforts.
+The training package was then updated and used in a new regional ToT organised with the AHA Centre in Bali, in October 2025, with representatives from the 11 ASEAN member states.

 Find the Trainer Facilitation Guide and the modules below.